 There is a difference between lifespan and healthspan.
 Humans in the wild who are frail, risk fractures and other complications related to muscle wasting and lethargy.
 As shown in the chart below, there is an optimal balance between growth and wasting.
 Too much insulin and you grow to the point that you get complications of metabolic disease.
 Too little growth and you become frail, lose your muscle and bone strength then you may fall, break your hip and never get up again.

-“Just eating protein won’t give you gainz!”
+Just eating protein won’t give you gains!

-“Overeating protein will make you fat.”
+Eating too much protein will make you fat

 Excess consumption of any macronutrient will make you fat.
 However, eating more protein and fewer carbs and fat tends to increase satiety.

-Research in sedentary adults shows that overeating protein causes a more favourable change in body composition than overeating the same amount of calories from fat and/or carbohydrate.
+Research in sedentary adults shows that overeating protein causes a more favourable change in body composition than overeating the same amount of calories from fat and/or carbohydrates.

-“Too much protein will lead to rabbit starvation.”
+Too much protein will lead to rabbit starvation

 Healthy people can metabolise up to 3.5g/kg protein per day and digest up to 4.3g/kg per day.
 This makes sense in an evolutionary context (or even in more recent times before we had refrigerators) when there wouldn’t have been a regular supply of food but we would have needed to be able to use the food when we came across a big hunt after a long famine.

 Theoretical research suggests there is no upper limit to protein intake to the point it is dangerous.
 However, the practical upper limit seems to be around 50% of calories.

-If you are very lean and eat nothing but very thin protein satiety will kick in and you will not have enough body fat to burn.
+If you are very lean and eat nothing but very lean protein, satiety will kick in and you will not have enough body fat to burn.
 This is dangerous.
-However, most people avoiding ‘excess protein’ tend to have plenty of body fat to use for fuel for a significant period of time before rabbit starvation would be an issue.
+However, most people avoiding ‘excess protein’ tend to have plenty of body fat to use for fuel for a while before rabbit starvation would ensue.

-“If you‘re not losing weight, you should cut your protein and your carbs and eat fat to satiety.”
+If you‘re not losing weight you should cut your protein and your carbs and eat fat to satiety

-Reducing processed carbs helps to lower insulin and stabilise blood sugars and helps a lot of people reduce their appetite and lose body fat.
+Reducing processed carbs helps to reduce insulin and stabilise blood sugars, and also helps a lot of people reduce their appetite and lose body fat.
 However, not everyone reaches their optimal weight with this method.
 LCHF / keto works until it doesn’t.
 Many people find that they need to reduce dietary fat in addition to carbohydrates to ensure they burn body fat.

-While reducing the insulin load of your diet to the point that we achieve healthy blood glucose levels often helps improve satiety, effective weight loss diets typically involve some permutation of reduced fat and/or carbs to achieve a reduction in energy intake.
+While reducing the insulin load of your diet to the point that we achieve normal blood glucose levels often helps improve satiety, effective weight loss diets typically involve some permutation of reduced fat and/or carbs to achieve a reduction in energy intake.

 Medical weight loss clinics typically use a version of a protein sparing modified fast which provides adequate protein to prevent loss of lean muscle mass while restricting carbohydrates and fat.

 People on a low carb or keto diet may have an increased requirement for protein due to the body’s increased reliance on protein for glucose compared to someone who is getting their glucose from carbohydrates.

-“Too much protein will kick you out of ketosis and halt fat burning.”
+Too much protein will kick you out of ketosis and halt fat burning